 Our Client and her family were extremely grateful to achieve such an outstanding outcome.

 Appeal Allowed | Affray and destroy or damage property | Gosford District Court

-Our client instructed us to appeal the sentence handed down in the Local Court on the basis of severity.
+Our client instructed us to appeal the sentence handed down in the Local Court based on severity.
 On appeal to the Gosford District Court, Mr Vierboom made further submissions.
 Following consideration of these submissions, the Judge upheld the appeal and ordered a section 10(1)(b) Good Behaviour Bond for 2 years without proceeding to conviction on the condition that our client is of good behaviour for the term of the bond and continues professional counselling and medical treatment.

 Our client was relieved to regain his unblemished record.